mc-imperial/bugle/README.txt

      $ mkdir C:\path\to\bugle-build
      $ cd C:\path\to\bugle-build
      $ cmake -G "Visual Studio 10" -DLLVM_SRC=C:\path\to\llvm-source -DLLVM_BUILD=C:\path\to\llvm-build -DLIBCLC_DIR=C:\path\to\libclc-inst -DLLVM_BUILD_TYPE=Release C:\path\to\bugle
+   The LIBCLC_DIR parameter is optional.
 Be sure to select the same build type (LLVM_BUILD_TYPE) used when compiling LLVM.

 4. Open the Visual Studio project 'Bugle.sln'.
 When building, use the build type you used for LLVM.